How to Paint Over Your Old Terrazzo Flooring?

 Step 4.
 Apply the paint

-For the best-updated look and shine of your terrazzo floor, water-based paint is the most recommended solution.
+For the best-updated look and shine of your terrazzo floor, water-based paint is the recommended solution.
+It’s easy to apply with a paint roller, and it dries very fast.

 For colors and hues, you can pick anything from lighter shades to more vivid ones according to your personal preferences.